John Ehrlichman: Military service and early career

 At age 18 in 1943, he enlisted in the U.S. Army Air Forces.

 In World War II, Ehrlichman received the Distinguished Flying Cross as a lead B-24 navigator in the Eighth Air Force.
 Earlier in the war, his father joined the Royal Canadian Air Force as an instructor pilot in 1940 and was killed in a crash in Torbay, Newfoundland (later Canada, from 1949) on May 6, 1942.

 Taking advantage of the G.I.
 Bill, Ehrlichman returned to UCLA and graduated in 1948 with a B.A. in political science; he graduated from Stanford Law School in 1951.

 After a short time back in southern California, Ehrlichman joined a Seattle law firm, becoming a partner, practicing as a land-use lawyer, noted for his expertise in urban land use and zoning.
-His uncle was president of the Municipal League, and Ehrlichman was active, supporting its efforts to clean up Lake Washington and to improve the civic infrastructure of Seattle and King County.
+His uncle was president of the Municipal League, and Ehrlichman was also active in the organization, supporting its efforts to clean up Lake Washington and to improve the civic infrastructure of Seattle and King County.
 He remained a practicing lawyer until 1969, when he entered politics full-time.
 His experience in environmentalism proved a major asset in his White House career.